codehub-kirans/codehub-kirans/README.md

 I am a Group Software Engineering Manager (Squad Groups) at Nokia for the development of Nokia OS, a carrier grade Linux Operating System for 3G,4G and 5G Network Platforms as well as the DevOps CI/CD organization for Edge Clould Products.

-📫 How to reach me: https://www.kirans.in
+📫 **How to reach me**: https://www.kirans.in <br>

-💬 Ask me about: Software Engineering Management, Software Technology Adoption in MNCs, R&D Efficiency Initiatives
+💬 **Ask me about**: Software Engineering Management, Software Technology Adoption in MNCs, R&D Efficiency Initiatives <br>

-⚡ Fun fact: My first programming language was BASIC when I started learning & coding by myself in the fifth grade.
+⚡ **Fun fact**: My first programming language was BASIC when I started learning & coding by myself in the fifth grade.
 And then my first hobby software project was a class marksheet consolidation program that wrote to tape drives when the school messed up the leaderboard tally!